 If you have a bank account, you might be earning interest on the money you deposit.
-And if you have student loans, credit cards, or other debts, you’re probably paying interest to lenders.
+And If you have student loans, credit cards, or other debts, you’re most likely paying interest to those lenders.

 - On the borrowing side, an interest rate is the cost of borrowing over time, expressed as a percentage.

 - With saving, the interest rate represents the amount you can earn on your money over time.

 As a borrower, a bank (or a credit union or other financial institution) will lend you money for a mortgage, car, or your education.
 Banks borrow other people’s money that they deposit to lend you the funds you need as a loan.
 The banks thank those account holders by paying them interest on the money kept in their savings and charge the borrowers interest on the funds lent out.